Scott W. Hansen, DVM

 Mallorie was born and raised in Las Vegas, NV.
 She started riding horses at a young age in multiple disciplines and competing in local club shows.
 Mallorie went to college at New Mexico State University where she was a part of the NCAA Equestrian Team riding hunt seat as well as an instructor for the NMSU Therapeutic Riding Program.
 She graduated in the spring of 2011 and received her bachelor’s degree in Animal Science with an emphasis in Equine Management.

 Mallorie moved to the PNW after college with her husband Kyle, her huskies, and her quarter horse mare Hallie.
-She has enjoyed planting roots here in Oregon and raising her daughter Audrie to be animal lover just like her mom.
+She has enjoyed planting roots here in Oregon and raising her daughters Audrie and Charlotte to be animal lovers just like their mom.
 She has been a part of the Columbia Equine team since March 2012.